markqvist/Reticulum/docs/source/gettingstartedfast.rst

 discover topography and configure transport of data to any destinations it knows about.

+In situations where you already have an established WiFi or ethernet network, and many devices that want to utilise the same external Reticulum network (for example over LoRa), it will often be sufficient to let one system act as a Reticulum gateway, by adding any external interfaces to this systems configuration, and enabling transport.
+Any other device on your local WiFi will then be able to connect to this wider Reticulum network just using the default interface configuration.

 Possibly, the examples in the config file are enough to get you started.
 If you want more information, you can read the :ref:`Building Networks<networks-main>` and :ref:`Interfaces<interfaces-main>` chapters of this manual.

 Connecting Reticulum Instances Over the Internet
 ================================================
-Reticulum currently offers two interfaces for connecting instances over the Internet: :ref:`TCP<interfaces-tcps>` and :ref:`I2P<interfaces-i2p>`.
+Reticulum currently offers two interfaces suitable for connecting instances over the Internet: :ref:`TCP<interfaces-tcps>` and :ref:`I2P<interfaces-i2p>`.
 Each interface offers a different set of features, and Reticulum users should carefully choose the interface which best suites their needs.

 The ``TCPServerInterface`` allows users to host an instance accessible over TCP/IP.
-This method is generally faster, lower latency, and more energy efficient than using ``I2PInterface``, however it also leaks considerable metadata about the server host.
+This method is generally faster, lower latency, and more energy efficient than using ``I2PInterface``, however it also leaks more data about the server host.

-Direct TCP client connections are able to see the IP address of your instance and may be able to use this information to determine your location or identity.
+TCP connections reveal the IP address of both your instance and the server to anyone who can inspect the connection.
+Someone could use this information to determine your location or identity.
 Adversaries inspecting your packets may be able to record packet metadata like time of transmission and packet size.
 Even though Reticulum encrypts traffic, TCP does not, so an adversary may be able to use packet inspection to learn that a system is running Reticulum, and what other IP adresses connect to it.